The Appointed Times of YHVH—the Eighth Day. The Closing Festival of All.

 In the Rabbinical tradition the Festival of the Booths, Chag Sukkot, is observed for eight days as the eighth day after the seven days is considered part of the whole festival.
 Thus, this festival is known as “the eight days of Sukkot” after the same manner of adding the fourteenth day of the first month (aka Passover) to the Festival of Matzot (Unleavened Breads) thus becoming “the eight days of Passover.”
 This man-made tradition cannot be supported by the Tanak and Torah in particular and “the eight days of Passover” and “the eight days of Sukkot” are pure misnomers.

-Yom HaShemini, the Eighth Day, as the Torah simply refers to this day, does not belong to the Festival of the Booths, Chag Sukkot, which is only to last seven days from the fifteenth to the twenty-first day of the seventh month (see Lev 23:34), and is distinguished from these seven days by its own and smaller number of offerings, as found in Num_29:35-38.
+Yom HaShemini, the Eighth Day, as the Torah simply refers to this day, does not belong to the Festival of the Booths, Chag Sukkot, which is only to last seven days from the fifteenth to the twenty-first day of the seventh month (see Lev 23:34), and is distinguished from these seven days by its own and smaller number of offerings, as found in Num 29:35-38.
+Yom HaShemini is rather the solemn close of the Creator’s appointed times, and therefore is meant to be celebrated as a closing assembly of Israel, with which the annual cycle comes to conclusion.
+That is why it is also known as Shemini Atzeret or literally “the closing eighth.”

-In other words Yom HaShemini is called atzeret (conclusion) because it is the last closing festival of the year.
+In other words, Yom HaShemini is called atzeret (conclusion) because it is the last closing festival of the year.
 We derive this from the verse, “On the eighth day (Yom HaShemini) there shall be a set-apart gathering for you, and you shall bring an offering made by fire to Yehovah.
 It is a closing assembly (atzeret), you do no servile work,” which is the last verse that enumerates the appointed times (moa’dim) of YHVH for the year.

 This is stated in the concluding formula in verses 37 and 38, as we read,